jhegemann/OpenCapsule/README.md

 values for the fit parameters.

 ## Generated Output
 The essential results are saved to the GLOBAL_OUT_FOLDER.
 Most interesting are the summarized results written to the files "reference.dat" and "sequence.dat".
 Moreover a lot of miscellaneous output is generated including the determined shapes, extracted contours, binary images and general image information, i.e. quantities measured from the binary image.
 The most instructive output is the input image with the determined shape and wrinkle domain overlayed.
 From these images you can immediately judge if the analysis was successful.
 With GNUPLOT_SUPPORT activated you also get all relevant plots as *.eps files.
 Don't worry about the large number of output files.
 They are named intuitively and self explanatory.
 The file "report.html" merges a lot of information into a single file, including all determined values in SI units and images with shapes overlayed.

 ## License
-OpenCapsule is GPLv3 licensed and thereby 100% Open Source Software.
+OpenCapsule is GPLv3 licensed and thereby 100%
+Open Source Software.
 Feel free to use it in-house in your research department or company.
-Feel free to improve or adapt OpenCapsule, but notice that the resulting code has to be GPLv3 licensed, too.
+Feel free to improve or adapt OpenCapsule, but notice that the resulting code has to be
+GPLv3 licensed, too.
 You are NOT allowed to include the OpenCapsule code or a derivate in proprietary or closed source applications.
 You are also NOT allowed to compile OpenCapsule into a library and link your proprietary or closed source software against this library.
 However, it is legitimate to access the OpenCapsule binary (as a black box) from your proprietary software.
 For details see the original GPLv3 license.

+## Frequent Issues

+### OpenCapsule does not detect a closed contour...

+Most probably it helps to increase the variable GAUSSIAN_SIGMA in 1.0 steps to smooth the image.
+Edge detection strongly depends on the contrast and brightness of your image.
+Sometimes it helps to adjust the thresholds T_LOW and T_HIGH for the hysteresis alogrithm performed as the last step of edge detection.
+Try some other (probably higher) values most preferable at ratios T_HIGH/T_LOW = 3:1, 2:1 or something similar.
+You can switch off the option CHECK_IF_CLOSED, but this is not recommended.
+Note that both thresholds are in the range between zero and one.
+Very small values force the edge detection to be very sensitive whereas values close to one will find only very few contour points.

+### Some of the numerical algorithms don't converge...

+First, turn on the corresponding WATCH_XXX variable to get an impression of what happens.
+Then, carefully tune the corresponding numerical thresholds, e.g. lower the required accuracies EPS_XXX.
+Also think about tuning your initial values and make sure NELDERMEAD_PREFITTING is enabled.

+### OpenCapsule simply aborts before doing anything...

+This is probably an issue of your selected paths or input files.
+Make sure all filenames are valid and backed by a real file.
+Check if your configuration file contains all necessary values.
+Consider a rollback to the standard configuration file.

+## Upcoming Changes
+In addition to hookean elasticity, we plan to implement more elastic material laws, such as Mooney-Rivlin elasticity.
+This could help to decide which material law fits best for a specific capsule type.
+We also aim to implement extensions in order to include viscoelastic effects.
+Having analyzed plenty of materials in the future, it would be useful to have a large database collecting all the different materials/capsules similar to already existing protein- or gen-databases.
+This would help to classify materials based on their elastic properties.

 ## Configuration File
 All settings are controlled by the configuration file ./config/config.cfg relative to the current working directory.
 Settings can be divided in several major classes, which are explained in the following.
-NOTE: only the sections 1)+2) and maybe 4)+5) are important for the average user.
+NOTE: only the sections
+*1)*+*2)* and maybe *4)*+*5)* are important
+for the average user.
 These sections are marked as "user-space".
 Sections, which must not be left unspecified are marked as "mandatory".
 Values given behind the properties are standard values.
 Reasonable ranges are given in bracktes.

 ### 1) Input files (user-space, mandatory)

 Put the file names of your input images in a list seperated by colons.
 For the undeformed reference shapes give as many (similar) images as possible, because OpenCapsule will average over all these images.
 No specific ordering is required for the reference shapes.
 For the deformed (deflated) shapes make sure they are ordered chronologically, such that parameters can be traced and convergence will be more stable and faster.
 If some deflated shapes are very close or similar to the reference shape, please discard them.
 ```
 REFERENCE_SHAPE reference1.png;reference2.png
 ```
-unordered list of files (in input-folder) for reference images separated by colons.
+Unordered list of files (in input-folder) for reference images separated by colons.
 ```
 ELASTIC_SHAPE elastic1.png;elastic2.png;elastic3.png;elastic4.png
 ```
-(chronlogically ordered) list of files (in input-folder) for elastic images separated by colons.
+(Chronlogically ordered) list of files (in input-folder) for elastic images separated by colons.

 ### 2) Experimental quantities (user-space, mandatory)